 Hurt or offend someone, especially in a close-knit family, they retaliate.
 There might be a time-lapse before the retort, a split second perhaps… if the barb hasn’t quite sunk in, or the loser is knocked out cold, the reaction comes later, if not minutes, another day, next week, a year… in recovery, however long or short that might be, the degree of pain informs the plotting, planning, the strength of medicine and so on… the size of the hit depends on the rank of offence.

 Boys keen to settle a score using the fist, seemed more adept physically and were no doubt shown appropriate moves from a world-weary father, or a hardened brother.
-There were a few without such marked understanding, and we did our best to shy away from such a violent proposition… but at some point the stragglers were sucked into the fray.
+There were a few without such marked understanding, and we did our best to shy away from such a violent proposition… but at some point even the stragglers were sucked into the fray.

 When it came around to my turn in a punch-up… I held my nerve, until my nose got hit, then I’d lose it, smashing out in all directions, missing the target by miles, a tear driven snot ball of rage, egged on by overexcited boys braying like spectators hungry for blood at a gladiatorial arena… do it, do it… go on, smash his head in… kill, kill, go on… kill him!
 If I had any pride left, I offered an admission to my failings… enough of an apology to leave the ring with a thimble full of respect.